ptvan/ptvan.github.io/_posts/2022-01-10-management-books-and-workshops.md

 - If a team member is a poor fit despite your effort and theirs to make things work, let them go (first elsewhere in the organization, then departing) rather have them stay too long.

 - Set up regular Q&A sessions to solicit feedback and create an environment where feedback is encouraged.
 Be prompt and specific when _sharing_ feedback, provide examples and solutions.
 Confirm takeaways at the end to make sure there is no misunderstanding.

+### The Effective Executive (1966)

+A co-worker recommended this book saying that despite the title, the advice in it can readily be applied to everyone, not just C-suite managers.
+The author Peter Drucker is credited with, among other things, the phrase "culture eats strategy for breakfast".
+The practices of the "effective executive" are:

+1. Actively keep track and manage time

+2. Focus on results rather than the amount of effort required

+3. Focus on your strengths and strengths of your subordinates, rather than the shortcomings

+4. Prioritize areas where you can be disproportionately effective, eliminate other areas

+5. Consider dissenting opinions when making decisions, picking few strategic decisions rather than many tactical ones